Floorp-Projects/Floorp/tools/docs/docs/contribute/mozilla_source_code_directory_structure.rst

 gradle
 ------

-Containing files related to a JVM (Java Virtual Machine) build system.
+Containing files related to a Java build system.

 hal
 ---